 Born: October 5, 1957 Primary Instrument: Trombone

-Clifton grew up surrounded by music.
-His father was a church organist and choir director, and his mother, a singer and pianist.
-One of his uncles was an accomplished violinist, while another uncle was and remains a Jazz legend.
-Growing up in that environment, and with those genes, it was no surprise that Clifton exhibited an affinity for music at an early age.
-When he was just seven years old he got his first trombone, a gift from his famous uncle, Sonny Rollins.
-This proved to be a preface to the musical relationship that has ensued to date.
+Clifton Anderson was born on October 5, 1957 in Harlem, New York City.
+He grew up surrounded by music.
+His father was a church organist /choir director, and his mother a singer and pianist.
+It was no surprise that Clifton exhibited an affinity for music at an early age.
+When he was just seven years old he got his first trombone, a gift from his uncle Sonny Rollins.